|Table of Contents (4 part series)|

 The install command takes the information from update-ci.yml and automatically generates a hidden file named .gitlab-ci.yml.
 This one is important because it’s what GitLab CI takes to start the jobs.
 This is the file that you have to edit if you want to perform an override on the template, as we are going to see in the next post.

-The original idea was to show how to override the pipeline to make is customizable, but we are going to do that in a further part because this post was getting considerably big.
+The original idea was to show how to override the pipeline to make is customizable, but we are going to do that in Part 4 since this post is getting a bit long.

 In the not planned next part of the series, we are going to use the knowledge gained in this post to show how to customize our template to fit your needs.